glad-dev/dn/README.md

 displays all files, or when an argument like `2022-12` is passed, `~/dn/2022-12*`.

 `dn s`
-case-insensitive search for the first argument in all notes
+searches for the first argument in all notes.

-`dn S`
+If the argument contains at least one capital letter, the search is case-sensitive.
-does the same, but case-sensitive
+Otherwise, it is case-insensitive.

 `dn et`
 edit today's notes in $EDITOR.